18.4. Embedded Java VM API

 If no subsequent JVM VSEs are called after calling

-the VM in order to deallocate or copy Java VM class reference values.
+attach to the VM in order to deallocate or copy Java VM class reference

-In order to ensure that the worker thread is properly detached it is
+values.
+In order to ensure that the worker thread is properly detached

-advisable to set all the variables that may hold Java VM class reference
+it is advisable to set all the variables that may hold Java VM class

-values to NULL, which deallocates their current value, before calling the
+reference values to NULL, which deallocates their current value, before

 Attaching and detaching Virtuoso worker threads is marked as a debug level message in the Virtuoso Event log, so that these messages can be used to debug the process.